natanyamodi/exercise-recognition-and-rep-count/README.md

-# Exercise Classification and Rep Counting App
+# 🏋️ Exercise Classification and Rep Counting App
-A video-based fitness tracking tool that uses computer vision to analyze uploaded workout videos, classify exercises, and count reps using body landmarks.
-Powered by MediaPipe and Streamlit, it supports multiple exercises like squats, pushups, lunges, bicep curls and jumping jacks.
+A video-based fitness analysis tool that classifies exercises and counts repetitions using pose landmarks extracted from uploaded videos.
+Built using Streamlit, MediaPipe, and a custom-trained classifier, it supports a variety of common exercises.

 https://github.com/user-attachments/assets/5eb7217e-c770-421f-a132-69676d9d6345

 ## 🌟 Overview
-This application uses computer vision to:
+This application uses computer vision and a machine learning model to:
-- Detect body movements in real-time from video input
+- Process uploaded workout videos
+- Recognize the type of exercise being performed
-- Track exercise stages (e.g., "up/down" for squats, "arms up/down" for jumping jacks)
+- Track movement phases (e.g., "up/down" for squats, "arms up/down" for jumping jacks)
-- Count repetitions for supported exercises
+- Count repetitions with high accuracy
-- Display results in a clean table format
+- Display the live video and real-time results in a user-friendly Streamlit interface

 ## 🚀 Features
+- Exercise Classification: Automatically identifies which exercise is being performed.
-- Stage Detection: Identifies movement phases (e.g., "up", "down", "arms up")
+- Stage Detection: Determines movement phases to enable accurate rep counting
-- Rep Counting: Automatically counts repetitions for each exercise
+- Rep Counter: Tracks total reps per exercise
-- Multi-Exercise Support: Works with squats, bicep curls, lunges, jumping jacks, and pushups
+- Visual Feedback: Annotated frames showing current exercise, stage, angle, and rep summary in a table

 ## How It Works
 - Pose Detection: Uses MediaPipe to track body landmarks
 - Angle Calculation: Measures joint angles to determine movement stages
-- Exercise Logic: Applies exercise-specific rules to count reps
+- Exercise Logic: Applies exercise-specific rules to count reps (pose_tracker.py)
-- Table Display: Shows real-time results in a Streamlit table
+- Prediction Model: A RandomForestClassifier trained on labeled pose landmark data
+- Web App Interface: Built in Streamlit (app.py) for easy video upload and live feedback

 ## 🧪 Model Training
-The exercise classifier was trained on a dataset of pose landmarks from various exercises.
-You have two options:

-**Option 1:** Use Pre-trained Model
-- The model is already included in the models folder as exercises.pkl.

-**Option 2:** Train Your Own Model
+You can use the pre-trained model (exercises.pkl) or train your own using the provided structure.

 ### 📂 Dataset Structure for Training
 ```